blaenk/site/content/notes/scala.md

 These case classes define:

-* factory methods to avoid having to explicitly write `new`
+* factory methods to avoid having to explicitly write `new`, through an `apply` method
 * fields for the data
 * simple `toString` implementations,
 * a `copy` method that is very similar to Haskell's record syntax